 The National Trust for Canada believes that historic places are the cornerstones of community, identity and sense of place.

-The National Awards Program recognizes individuals, organizations, corporations and rehabilitation projects that give new life to Canada’s historic places.
-National Trust awards are presented at a ceremony held in conjunction with our annual conference.
+The National Heritage Awards Program recognizes and celebrates individuals, organizations, corporations and rehabilitation projects that give new life to Canada’s historic places.
+The National Trust awards are presented at a ceremony held in conjunction with our annual conference.
 Selections are made by independent juries whose members represent, on a broad basis, the regions of Canada, the various disciplines relating to heritage conservation, and the voluntary heritage movement.

 - Prince of Wales Prize for Municipal Heritage Leadership

 - Gabrielle Léger Medal for Lifetime Achievement

 - Lieutenant Governor’s Award for Heritage Conservation*